About half a million people each year finish a marathon.

 A marathon training plan for everyone

-The original marathon plan on this site was build & designed for elite runners looking to break the 3 hour barrier & qualify for Boston.
+The original marathon plan on this site was build & designed for runners looking to break the 3 hour barrier & qualify for Boston, Chicago or New York.

 That plan (which you can find below) got such an overwhelming response, that it became clear more needed to be developed for different experience levels and speeds.